 What is the accreditation process for Skills Development Providers?

-Skills Development Providers need to apply to the QCTO first.
-Once approved, you will be referred by the QCTO to EWSETA.
-Click here (the click through will re-direct them to the QCTO website).
-Please contact Joanna Seabi at email@example.com or 011 274 4700 if you require further assistance.
+Skills Development Providers need to apply to the QAC first.
+Once approved, you will be referred by the QAC to EWSETA.
+Click here.
+Please contact Joanna Seabi at firstname.lastname@example.org or 011 274 4700 if you require further assistance.

 What are the different learning programmes available in the energy and water sector?